zhangzheng1997/SSEGCN-ABSA/README.md

 # SSEGCN-ABSA
-SSEGCN: Syntactic and Semantic Enhanced Graph Convolutional Network for Aspect-based Sentiment Analysis
+Code and datasets of our paper "SSEGCN: Syntactic and Semantic Enhanced Graph Convolutional Network for Aspect-based Sentiment Analysis" accepted by NAACL 2022.